lawmurray/Birch/DOCS.md

       d:D;
     }

-An object of this class type contains instantiations of these member variables, which may be accessed with the dot (`.`) operator:
+An object of the class type contains instantiations of these member variables, which may be accessed with the dot (`.`) operator:

     f(a.c);
     f(a.d);